MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshot-schema.md

 #### locations

 The `locations` array, which is at the top level of the `.heapsnapshot` data, contains information about the location of `HeapSnapshot` nodes.
+This array consists of a series of numbers meant to be read by groups of size `snapshot.meta.location_fields.length`.

 To use this array, the following information is needed: